 - 1. Ensure the control is energized. - NOTE: Any compatible modem may be used; however, it is not recommended to communicate at less than 2400 bps. - 2.
-From the control's Configuration Menu, set the control's Baud Rate (19200 bps maximum) to a value that can be matched by the baud rate of both the control's modem and the PC modem. - 3.
-From the control Configuration Menu, set the Communication Address of the control to a number not used by any other control sharing the same modem (serial connections and modems can be shared through the use of a communications line splitter, refer to Figure 9-4). - NOTE: All M-2001 Series Digital Tapchanger Controls are shipped with communications password disabled (set to 0000). - 4.
-If desired, set the Communication Password. - The M-2001C (BASE-R) only supports BECO 2200 Communication Protocol.
-Protocol configuration is not required. - ▲ CAUTION: Control remote communication is disabled when the control is in the local mode.
-(M-2001C (BASE-R) may be set to disable local control mode remote communication blocking). - 6.
-Position the control menu to the EXIT Screen, then select ENT (the control will display a blank screen even though the unit remains operational).
+From the control's Configuration Menu, set the control's Baud Rate (19200 bps maximum) to a value that can be matched by the baud rate of both the control's modem and the PC modem.

+- 3. From the control Configuration Menu, set the Communication Address of the control to a number not used by any other control sharing the same modem (serial connections and modems can be shared through the use of a communications line splitter, refer to Figure 9-4). - NOTE: All M-2001C (BASE-RS) Series Digital Tapchanger Controls are shipped with communications password disabled (set to 0000). - 4.
+If desired, set the Communication Password. - 5.
+Determine the type of control, then proceed as follows: - a.
+If using COM1 on a M-2001C (BASE-RS), then set the control's Communications Protocol to BECO 2200. - b.
+If using COM2 on a M-2001C (BASE-RS), only BECO 2200 is supported, therefore Communications Protocol configuration is not required.

+▲ CAUTION: Control remote communication is disabled when the control is in the local mode.
+(M-2001C (BASE-RS) may be set to disable local control mode remote communication blocking).

-- NOTE: Communication cable connections are provided in Section 9.8, Communication Cables. - ▲ CAUTION: Successful operation cannot be guaranteed for RS-232 cable lengths exceeding 50 feet in length.
-Every effort should be made to keep cable length as short as possible (< 50 feet). - 7.
-Connect the modem to the desired control COM Port utilizing a standard RS-232 cable. - 8.
+- 6. Position the control menu to the EXIT Screen, then select ENT (the control will display a blank screen even though the unit remains operational). - NOTE: Communication cable connections are provided in Section 9.8, Communication Cables.

+▲ CAUTION: Successful operation cannot be guaranteed for RS-232 cable lengths exceeding 50 feet in length.
+Every effort should be made to keep cable length as short as possible (< 50 feet).

+- 7. Connect the modem to the desired control COM Port utilizing a standard RS-232 cable. - 8.
 Connect the modem to the desired telephone line, then energize the modem. - NOTE: The control does not issue or interpret modem commands, or adjust modem baud rate.
 The control should be considered a "dumb" peripheral.
-The control communicates utilizing 1 Start, 8 Data and 1 Stop Bit. - 9.
-Configure the modem connected to the control to the following AT Command settings (these settings are mandatory):
+The control communicates utilizing 1 Start, 8 Data and 1 Stop Bit.

+- 9. Configure the modem connected to the control to the following AT Command settings (these settings are mandatory):

-• E0 No Echo
+- E0 No Echo

-• Q1 Don't return result code
+- Q1 Don't return result code

-• &D3 ON to OFF DTR, hang-up and reset
+- &D3 ON to OFF DTR, hang-up and reset

-• &S0 DSR always on
+- &S0 DSR always on

-• &C1 DCD ON when detected
+- &C1 DCD ON when detected

-• S0=2 Answer on second ring
+- S0=2 Answer on second ring

-Number Codes
+- V0 Number Codes